nitsanavni/mm/plan.md

 - mm model
   - extract commonalities with outline
   - auto-layout mode
-  -

-# S/M

-- performance
-- from stdin
-- draw the curves

-# in

 - read about ink Static
 - does re-render preserve state?
 - wrap text by default?